MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow.md

 - MLflow tracking is limited to tracking experiment metrics and parameters on Azure Machine Learning jobs.
 - Artifacts and models can't be tracked.
 Instead, use the `mlflow.save_model` method with the `outputs` folder in jobs to save models or artifacts that you want to capture.

-For a simple Java example that uses the MLflow tracking client with the Azure Machine Learning tracking server, see [azuremlflow-java](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/single-step/java/iris).
+For a Java example that uses the MLflow tracking client with the Azure Machine Learning tracking server, see [azuremlflow-java](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/single-step/java/iris).

 ### Example notebooks for MLflow tracking